 Since 1972, Virginia has conformed to federal income tax law.
 Whenever federal income tax law changed, the changes automatically affected Virginia income taxes, unless otherwise exempt.
 Beginning in 2002, each session of the Virginia General Assembly has fixed a date of conformity with the Internal Revenue Code.
-Under emergency legislation (House Bill 402; Chapter 2 of the 2016 Acts of Assembly) passed by the 2016 General Assembly and signed by Governor McAuliffe on February 5, 2016, Virginia's conformity to the terms of the Internal Revenue Code will advance from December 31, 2014 to December 31, 2015, which affects conformity with the Protecting Americans from Tax Hikes Act of 2015 (the PATH Act).
-For details on how the PATH Act impacts Virginia income tax returns for taxable year 2015, see Tax Bulletin 16-1.
+Under emergency legislation passed by the 2018 General Assembly and signed by Governor Northam, Virginia's conformity to the terms of the Internal Revenue Code will advance to February 9, 2018, with certain exceptions.
+For details on these exceptions, see Tax Bulletin 18-1.

 Clarification on Cancellation of Debt Income

 Cancellation of debt income ("CODI") arises when a creditor forgives all or any portion of a debt, such as when a bank agrees to a short sale in lieu of foreclosure.
 Although the creditor will issue a Form 1099 reporting the amount of debt forgiven in the transaction, there are several exceptions that exempt the CODI from taxation, such as the debtor being insolvent or bankrupt.

 In the case of individuals, if the CODI arose from the taxpayer's principal residence the taxpayer may qualify for exemption under the Mortgage Debt Relief Act of 2007.
 Virginia fully conforms to the federal exemption from taxation of CODI attributable to insolvency, bankruptcy, or the Mortgage Debt Relief Act of 2007.